 The pickup signals are only recorded on the inputs that are configured in the MICT.
-No signals are recorded if the pickup input configuration is not valid.
+If the configuration of the pickup inputs is not valid (e.g. three signals from the same shaft), no signals are recorded.

-8.9 Access Control for MIC3+
+8.9 Access Control for MIC4

-If the access control to the MIC3+ is activated, access to the following areas is possible with a PIN only:
+If the access control to the MIC4 is activated, access to the following areas is possible with a PIN only:

-- Runtime Adjustment (Reset, timing, energy, secondary voltage estimation calibration and secondary short calibration) - Commands (Alarms, error commands, set engine/spark plug operating hours, and self test). - Configuration (Transferring a configuration to the MIC3+)
+- Runtime Adjustment (Reset, timing, energy, secondary voltage estimation calibration and secondary short calibration) - Commands (Alarms, error commands, set engine/spark plug operating hours, and self test). - Configuration (Transferring a configuration to the MIC4)

 The access control regulates the accesses to the device via the MICT.
-For explanations concerning access control of the MIC3+ and the delimitation of the access levels in the MICT, refer to section Access Control on page 63.
+For explanations concerning access control of the MIC4 and the delimitation of the access levels in the MICT, refer to section Access Control on page 74.